Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * FIX: The web server disk space refresh link of the existing backups is not working
 * FIX: The UpdraftPlus News couldn't print first time when the news cache was not made
 * FIX: Activating the "all addons" licence did not remove the corresponding 'activate on this account' link in the "Premium / Extensions" tab
-* FIX: When set names query character set hadn’t support by the current MySQL server, the restoration process wasn't gave replace the character set
+* FIX: When set names query character set hadn't support from the current MySQL server, the restoration process wasn't giving the option to replace the character set
 * TWEAK: Updated the plugin.php handler for UpdraftCentral's new plugin management module
 * TWEAK: Update posts handler to fix and update pagination in UpdraftCentral
 * TWEAK: Refresh UpdraftCentral keys upon successful login or registration using the UpdraftCentral Cloud wizard